tanzquotient/website/docs/dev/setup.md

 ![Webstack](webstack.svg)

-## Docker Development environment
+## Setup basic tools

-You can use [Docker](http://www.docker.com) to setup a development environment.
+You can use [git](https://git-scm.com/) for code management and [Docker](http://www.docker.com) for setup automation.

-Simply run
-	``docker-compose up``
-in the `tq_website` directory.
-It will fetch all required dependencies (except `settings_local.py` and the database) and start the development server on port 8000.

-To setup a production environment you can simply run ``docker-compose -f docker-compose-production.yml up``.

-## Manual Setup

-### Common steps
+We use a standard `Debian 8` on the server.
+On development machines, any operating system can be used in principle.
+The instructions here are compiled for a **Debian/Ubuntu** installation.

 First update your system: